Travel guide

 What is dual SIM with eSIM and physical SIM

-Key idea: physical + eSIM don't compete, they share the work.
-One handles calls for your number; the other, cheap data in the country you're in.
-You decide which line does what from the settings.
+Key idea: physical and eSIM don't compete; they share the work.
+One handles calls for your number; the other handles data for the country you're in.
+You decide what each one does from the settings, and that division of labor is the part that really matters to configure correctly.

 eSIM y SIM física a la vez: guía de la doble SIM en viajes